 In-Year applications will not be considered any earlier than 6 weeks before an anticipated move to the United Kingdom.
-The following should be provided when submitting an application.
+In addition to address evidence detailed above, the following should be provided when submitting an application.

 Copy of child's Passport.
 You only need to provide the picture page.
 This is required to check the childs details so an education record can be created on our system.